momoka0122y/draft-momoka-ipv6-only-resolver/draft-momoka-dnsop-ipv6-only-resolver.md

 TODO Introduction

-This document describes how an IPv6 only recursive name server can use NAT64 (!NAT64=RFC6146) to connect to an IPv4 only authoritative name server by performing IPv4 to IPv6 translation (!RFC6052).
+This document describes how an IPv6 only recursive resolver can use NAT64 {{!NAT64=RFC6146}} to connect to an IPv4 only authoritative name server by performing IPv4 to IPv6 translation (!RFC6052).
+When a specific DNS zone is only served by an IPv4 only name server, an IPv6 only recursive resolver cannot resolve that zone with IPv6, but by performing IPv4 to IPv6 translation {{!RFC6052}} and utilizing the NAT64 {{!NAT64=RFC6146}} this will be possible.

-This mechanism allows an IPv6 only recursive name server (i.e., a host with a networking stack that only implements IPv6, or a host with a networking stack that implements both protocols but with only IPv6 connectivity) to initiate communications to an IPv4-only authorative name server.
+This mechanism allows an IPv6 only recursive resolver (i.e., a host with a networking stack that only implements IPv6, or a host with a networking stack that implements both protocols but with only IPv6 connectivity) to initiate communications to an IPv4-only authoritative name server.

 # Motivation and Problem Solved